Introduction to wound healing and scars.

 Normal fine-line scars still take up to 2 years to mature.
 These include scars without any of the following features.

 Keloid scars are abnormal, raised scars that tend to spread to the surrounding skin and extend beyond the initial site of injury.
 They can be pink, red, the same colour or darker than surrounding skin.
 They're often itchy or painful, and can restrict movement if they're tight and near a joint.
 They are associated with an increase in pro-inflammatory mediators and inflammatory cells (Wilgus, 2020), resulting in excessive collagen formation.
 They do not normally form until at least 6 months after the injury, and can form even after a minimal trauma such as an insect bite.
 The earlobe, upper chest and neck are common sites.
-Surgically removing a keloid scar can lead to formation of more keloid formation.
+Surgically removing a keloid scar can lead to more keloid formation.

-Hypertrohic scars (HTSs) are raised red scars.
+Hypertrophic scars (HTSs) are raised red scars.
 Unlike keloids, HTSs are confined to the borders of the original wound.
 They also are a result of excess collagen production, and can continue to thicken for up to 6 months after the injury, before beginning to soften.
 HTSs are more likely to develop in areas that are subjected to tensile forces, such as over joints.

 Atrophic scars can have sunken recess or pitted appearance and develop when not enough new connective tissue or fat is produced to completely fill out the wound again.
 They are often the result of severe acne or chickenpox, but can also form in post-surgical scars.